Theater & Dance

 An Award-Winning Theater Department

-As the students who are active in KO’s Theater Department say, “No one does it like KO!”
+As the active students in KO’s award-winning Theater Department say, “No one does it like KO!”

 And it’s true.